 #5 The adapters!
 While the new RF lenses are absolutely beautiful (and insanely expensive), having the range of adapters for using EF lenses with native performance is just amazing.
 You can have a simple one, the new control ring version or a version with drop in CPL and vari-ND filters.
 This is incredibly useful for video or even photo allowing you to change lenses without having to unscrew and screw on traditional filters every time.
 It also means you don’t need multiple filter sizes for different lenses and you can now use CPL and ND with lenses that have a bulbous front element like the Laowa 12mm f2.8 Zero-D, a beautiful distortion free wide angle lens and great for overcoming the 4K crop in the EOS-R.

 While it is just my own opinion, the EOS-R is a more than capable camera that manages to really shine through all of its many frustrations.
 The fact that it can do that just makes me even more excited for the future of Canon’s full frame mirrorless lineup.
 Their lenses tell me they’re committed to it and the R is simply amazing as a first attempt.
 The bottom line is that I love shooting with it, and that’s the most important thing.
 After all, a tool is just a tool until it’s in the right hands.

-If you happen to be interested in picking up one of these cameras, adapters or anything else mentioned in this article, using these affiliate links won’t cost you any extra but will greatly help to keep this blog and my YouTube channel going, and it’s greatly appreciated!
-Thank you in advance!
+If you happen to be interested in picking up one of these cameras, adapters or anything else mentioned in this article, these are my affiliate links so if you decide to make a purchase through one of these links I will receive a percentage of the sale, but it won’t cost you anything extra.

 Canon EOS-R (Body): https://amzn.to/2VRclYJ